Do cable railings meet building codes?

 Do I need special tools?

-We have pre-made assemblies which require nothing more than simple hand tools.
+We have pre-made cable assemblies which require nothing more than simple hand tools.
 We also fabricate drilling jigs, and custom kits that contain posts that are pre drilled for ease of installation.
-Our aim is to provide services and products to satisfy a wide variety of installer.
-For stairways and more advanced geometric railings; and professional cable installers we also offer hand crimped assemblies.
+Our aim is to provide services and products to satisfy a wide variety of installers.
+We offer cable assemblies that do not require crimping or swagging.
+A stainless steel cable cutter is a highly recommended tool for any cutting of ss cable.
+We offer cable cutters and other accessories in the online store.

 Is stainless steel cable strong?

 1×19 structural braid stainless cable @ 1/8” thickness is very strong.
-Breaking strength for 1 cable can exceed 2000 lbs; further emphasizing the importance of never over tensioning the cables.
-A framing system will damage long before a cable will ever break.
-In addition machine swaging provides one of the strongest connections for attaching fittings; much stronger than hand crimping and other popular methods.
+Breaking strength for 1 cable can exceed 1800 lbs, further emphasizing the importance of never over tensioning the cables.
+A post and railing system will sustain damage long before a cable will ever break.
+Even steel post systems can be damaged by over tensioning.
+Always follow recommended tensioning sequences and loading specifications when dealing with stainless steel cable.

 Does stainless steel cable rust?

+High grade stainless steel should not rust.
 Care and exposure play a large part in the longevity and beauty of your cable railing.
-Machine swaged 316 alloy systems such as ours are much less likely to acquire or show signs of corrosion.
-Cable that is kept clean and not marred in any way will not rust.
-Lower grade stainless systems do rust; thus the importance of buying cable and accessories from a trusted source; from materials made in the USA.
+Salt spray and high exposure environments are the toughest test for railing systems.
+Contamination by other metals or environmental agents can also play a role in the corrosion of a railing system.
+On the coast, any building material will be thoroughly tested.
+T316 stainless steel cable is much less likely to corrode or show signs of corrosion unless very high levels of salt are present for long periods of time.
+Stainless steel cable that is kept clean or periodically oiled and not marred in any way is at a much lower risk of corrosion.
+Lower grade stainless steel systems and imported “low cost” options can be costly over time.
 316 Stainless is marine grade cable.
-It is used on boats, aircraft, and ocean front properties, and provides the ultimate in corrosion and salt spray resistance.
-If kept clean and properly maintained it will not rust.
-We offer bi annual maintenance packages and cleaning products for those who desire routine maintenance of a cable railing.
+It is used on boats, aircraft and ocean front properties and provides the ultimate in corrosion and salt spray resistance.
+If kept clean and properly maintained, it will not rust.
+We offer instructions and cleaning/protection products for stainless steel cable.